nitishkumar1407/Energy_Forecasting_Using-ML-Model/README.md

 # ⚡ Energy Forecasting Using ML

 This project forecasts city-level daily energy consumption based on historical data and temperature trends using advanced machine learning techniques.
-It provides a user-friendly interface to input city, date, and temperature and outputs the expected energy consumption in kilowatt-hours (kWh).
+It provides a user-friendly interface to input city, date, temperature and outputs the expected energy consumption in kilowatt-hours (kWh).
 It includes:

 - A machine learning pipeline (Random Forest + XGBoost + Linear Regression)
 - A Flask backend API for predictions and database storage